jodha/SimpleRenderEngine/README.md

 # SimpleRenderEngine

 This is an update to Morten Nobel-Jørgensen's SimpleRenderEngine.
-The goals of the updates are to make the interface easier to us (e.g. not as dependant on advanced C++11 features like Lambdas) and with less exposure to OpenGL internals (e.g. by abstracting away direct reliance on transformation matrices).
+The goals of the updates are to make the interface easier to use (e.g. not as dependent on advanced C++11/14 features like Lambdas) and with less exposure to OpenGL internals (e.g. by abstracting away direct reliance on transformation matrices).
 Several build issues have also been fixed.

-Two new cameras (derived from the base camera) have been added:
+Two new cameras (derived from the base camera class) have been added:
-1) A basic First-Person Surveyor (e.g. a Minecraft-like) camera (demonstrated in 'examples/18_FPS-camera.cpp')
+1) A basic "First-Person Surveyor" (e.g. a Minecraft-like) camera (demonstrated in 'examples/18_FPS-camera.cpp')
-2) A basic Flight camera (demonstrated in 'examples/19_Flight-camera.cpp')
+2) A basic "Flight" camera (demonstrated in 'examples/19_Flight-camera.cpp')

 The goal of SimpleRenderEngine (sre) is to provide easy way to get started with graphics programming in 2D or 3D without a deep knowledge about the low-level graphics APIs like OpenGL, DirectX and Vulkan.